-“Cultural travel” was used by Gary Langer, to describe “a type of travel that emphasizes experiencing life within a foreign culture, rather than from the outside as a temporary visitor.
+“Cultural travel” was first used by Gary Langer, to describe “a type of travel that emphasizes experiencing life within a foreign culture, rather than from the outside as a temporary visitor.
 Cultural travelers leave their home environment at home, bringing only themselves and a desire to become part of the culture they visit.
 Cultural travel goes beyond cultural exploration or discovery; it involves a transformation in way of life.”
 The year was 1977 and this quote is from the first issue of magazine “Transitions Abroad”.

 The definition no longer makes sense but since then the term has been used and abused by the tourism industry, often resulting in fabricated semi-authentic events that perpetuate this nonsense that to really experience travel you must immerse yourself in a new culture.
 Why do I call it nonsense?
 Because one thing is to observe objectively (as much as humanly possible) the customs and routines of others, another thing is to completely shed off your “own” skin and become someone different.
 People seem to have been mistaking “cultural” with “acculturation”, but for the purpose of publicity, it’s best if the confusion continues.